Ridoineel/Quizy--with-pyintercon/README.md

 * server

 client for client configurations and server for server configurations

+So copy client directory once for player( client)

 > By default, number of player (client) set as 1 in server/setup.py main function
 > So, change it to change number of player